KoperGroup/koper/README.md

  ```

 # What can we do with Koper?
  Koper is designed to support distributed asynchornous programming based on Message Queue and Event Driven Ahchitecture.
-It's suitable for the following scenarios:
- * Internet Web Application, such as e-commerce, O2O, social media, finance, OA etc.
- * System analysis, such as log anaysis, anti-attack, throttling
- * Data analysis & process, real-time business index computation,  business alarm
- * Other distributed computation cases.
+It's suitable for scenarios such as Web Application, Business Monitor, Data statistics or Big Data etc.

 In a large-scale application, the system architecture and event driven architecture look like something below.
 <img src="https://github.com/ZhaimeGroup/koper/blob/master/image/eda.png">

+#### Typical use cases
+  * Asynchronous Business Process
+  * Distributed Data Update or Cache Update
+  * Data Log
+  * Business Monitor and Alarm

- To see more message programming scenarios and examples, goto [Async Scenarios and examples](https://github.com/ZhaimeGroup/koper/wiki/Async-Scenarios-and-examples)
+ Refer to [Async Scenarios and examples](https://github.com/ZhaimeGroup/koper/wiki/Async-Scenarios-and-examples) for more demos.

 # Contribute other MQ provider
  Koper provides a Kafka provider implementation by default.
 Because of its high scalability, you can implement other MQ provider easily,such as RabbitMQ, RocketMQ, ActiveMQ etc.